Automated Database Testing via LLM-Synthesized SQL Features

-\paragraph{Results} Listing~\ref{listing:gpt-generator} shows the code snippet ChatGPT synthesized, and Listing~\ref{listing:example-crtab} shows an example of its output.
+\paragraph{Results} Listing~\ref{listing:gpt-generator} shows the code that ChatGPT synthesized.
 While ChatGPT’s output is almost correct, we observed that hallucinations in the LLM’s output can cause bugs.
-For example, lines 13–17 of Listing~\ref{listing:gpt-generator} incorrectly apply a \texttt{FOREIGN KEY} constraint as a column constraint in DuckDB, which may result in a syntax error when executing the generated SQL statement (see Listing~\ref{listing:example-crtab}).
+For example, lines 13–17 of Listing~\ref{listing:gpt-generator} incorrectly apply a \texttt{FOREIGN KEY} constraint as a column constraint in DuckDB, which may result in a syntax error when executing the generated SQL statement.
 Although we supplied DuckDB's documentation, ChatGPT still produced incorrect code---likely due to difficulties in parsing highly structured languages~\cite{wang2023grammar}.
-Such errors could potentially render the whole testing tool unusable if not manually fixed.
+Such errors could potentially render the whole testing tool unusable unless they are manually fixed.

-An additional challenge is how to assemble multiple such generators to form a complete automated testing tool, as well as addressing concerns such as schema management, value diversity, and statement dependencies.
+An additional challenge is how to assemble multiple such generators to form a complete automated testing tool, as well as how to address concerns such as schema management, value diversity, and statement dependencies.
 First, LLMs struggle to maintain consistent schema references.
 For example, LLMs might not reference tables created by the \texttt{CREATE TABLE} statements.
-In line 17 of Listing~\ref{listing:gpt-generator}, the generator references a non-existent table, \texttt{some\_other\_table}.
-Second, LLM outputs are often concrete; line 7 of Listing~\ref{listing:gpt-generator} compares a column’s value to 0, while it may overlook boundary values (\emph{e.g.}, the maximum integer value) that may trigger bugs.
+In line~16 of Listing~\ref{listing:gpt-generator}, the generator references a non-existent table, \texttt{some\_other\_table}.
+Second, generators synthesized using LLMs often explore a limited part of the search space; line~6 of Listing~\ref{listing:gpt-generator} compares a column’s value to 0, while it may overlook boundary values (\emph{e.g.}, the maximum integer value) that may trigger bugs.
 Third, statements must be executed in the correct order; for example, \texttt{CREATE TABLE} should precede \texttt{INSERT}.
 While advanced approaches in LLM agents for general coding tasks~\cite{zhang2024autocoderover, yang2024swe} might address some of these issues, additional manual effort will likely still be required, and subtle errors could affect the effectiveness and efficiency.

-\result{ LLMs struggle to synthesize SQL generators correctly, as they still face internal hallucination issues and other challenges---schema handling, generating diverse and valid constants, and statement scheduling---which together lead to suboptimal accuracy and reliability in the generated queries. }
+\result{ LLMs struggle to synthesize SQL generators correctly, as they face internal hallucination issues and other challenges---schema handling, generating diverse and valid constants, and statement scheduling---which together lead to suboptimal accuracy and reliability in the generated queries. }